dshulyak/systest/README.md

 kubectl port-forward service/loki-grafana 9000:80
 ```

-5. Build test image for `example` module, either with `make docker` .
+1. Build test image for `tests` module with `make docker` .

-6. `run`
+2. `make run test_name=TestSmeshing`

-The command will run one-shot container inside the cluster with the test in `tests` module.
-Namespace will be prefixed with the `test` keyword.
+The command will create a pod inside your k8s cluster named `systest`.
+After test completes it will cleanup after
-The test will setup cluster, setup partition between some of the nodes in the cluster and heal partition after 30 minutes.
+itself.
+If you want to interrupt the test run `make clean` - it will gracefully terminate the pod allowing it to cleanup the test setup.

+If logs were interrupted it is always possible to re-attach to them with `make attach`.

 Testing approach
 ---